KRoverSystems/KRover/oasis/oasis-lib/README.md

-## OASIS library, a collection of binaries which are part of core oasis supporting EFI.
+## OASIS library.
-User the .so files as-is.
-Rebuilding will change the binary offsets and affect oasis.
+This is a collection of binaries which are part of core oasis.
+Use the .so files as-is.
+Rebuilding may change the function start offsets within .so files and affect oasis.